Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 One of the most basic ways of working with your computer is through a [command-line interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface).
 ![example image of terminal.app](../imgs/Screen1.png)

-Although such programs can appear intimidating to a beginner user, these command line programs remove are simple applications that allow for detailed control of the OS.
-These programs allow a user to accomplish many of that same tasks that they are used to completing with a mouse, through text only commands.
-One reason to use such a program is that it can speed up the development process and also display more information than is typical of a traditional “graphical user interface” (GUI; pronounced ‘gooey’) based environment.
+Although such programs can appear intimidating to a beginner user, these command-line programs remove are simple applications that allow for full control of the OS.
+These programs will enable a user to accomplish many of that same tasks that they are used to completing with a mouse through text-only commands.
+One reason to use such a program is to speed up the development process and display more information than is typical of a traditional "graphical user interface" (GUI; pronounced 'gooey') based environment.

 ## Directory

 One advantage of a CLI over a GUI-based file browser is quicker manipulation of files and directories.
-The manipulation of files and directories will be a very common activity for you in this course.
-As such, please take a moment to read the following [Wikipedia page describing ‘directories’](https://en.wikipedia.org/wiki/Directory_(computing)) and make sure you understand what a directory is, as well as its related terminology.
+The manipulation of files and directories will be a widespread activity for you in this course.
+As such, please take a moment to read the following [Wikipedia page describing 'directories'](https://en.wikipedia.org/wiki/Directory_(computing)) and make sure you understand what a directory is, as well as its related terminology.

 > Note: "Directories" and "Folders" are the same thing.
-These will be interchangable throughout this course.
+These will be interchangeable throughout this course.

 <!-- create a video here...
 <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/CuyD_n3XzbE" frameborder="0" allowfullscreen></iframe></div>